MrCamoga/Langton-s-Ant/README.md

 - Square: R, L
 - Hexagonal: F, R, r, B, l, L
 - 3D: R, L, U, D
-- 4D: R, L, U, D, X, Y (90ยบ and -90ยบ rotations along xy, xz and xw planes)
+- 4D: R, L, U, D, X, Y (90บ and -90บ rotations along xy, xz and xw planes)

 More information on [Wikipedia](https://en.wikipedia.org/wiki/Langton%27s_ant#Extension_to_multiple_colors)

 ## How to use

-The sign up must be done using the gui.
-After that, you can run the program on console
+You first have to register [here](https://langtonsantproject.sytes.net/register.php).
+After that, go to settings and generate a secret token to login on the java client.
+The token can be regenerated again if it's lost.

 ### Commands